If you are looking for a SonarQube alternative, read below to find out more about similar tools, like Waydev, Jellyfish, and Okay.

 These tools understand the initial friction involved with process changes, so they have done their best to streamline the onboarding experience.
 The registration process may vary.
 Some of these tools require a demo meeting before you can register, others require users to request a trial, and others offer open access to the trial.
 Learn more about each tool’s registration process below.

 Right after your registration request has been approved, you can start setting up your account.
 After you sign in, you will be prompted to connect your Git repos.
-Waydev supports integrations with GitHub, GitLab, Bitbucket, Azure DevOps, Jira, and their on-premise counterparts. account and authorizing Waydev’s access.
-In a short time, you will be able to see your engineering data in the app.
+Waydev supports integrations with GitHub, GitLab, Bitbucket, and multiple other git providers, ticketing systems, CI/CD platforms, and calendars.
+After you connect to your tool stack and authorize Waydev’s access, you will be able to see your engineering data in the app.

 Before you register for a trial with Jellyfish, you are required to book a demo.
 After your registration request is approved, you are required to set up the integrations.
-Similar to Waydev, Jellyfish integrates with GitHub, GitLab, Bitbucket as for Git hosting tools.
-Jellyfish also integrates with Project Management tools, such as Jira, Aha!, and Productboard.
+Similar to Waydev, Jellyfish integrates with GitHub, GitLab, and Bitbucket as Git hosting tools.
+Jellyfish also integrates with Circle CI and Project Management tools, such as Jira, Aha!, and Productboard.

-Okay, different from Waydev, SonarQube, and Jellyfish, offers an open trial access.
+Okay, different from Waydev, SonarQube, and Jellyfish offer open trial access.
 To set up your account, they only require a Google Calendar account.
 In terms of Git hosting tools, Okay only supports GitHub.
 They also integrate CircleCI and PagerDuty.
 After you set up the integrations, your data is delivered through a concierge onboarding session.

 Transparency is key for data-driven engineering management.
 Getting complete information from your Git Analytics tool is crucial.
 This means that a Git Analytics tool should pull data from code commits, pull requests, and tickets.
 We highlighted the data sources for each of these tools, so you can decide which is best for your organization.

-Waydev is designed to import data from the most popular Git applications, such as GitHub, GitLab, BitBucket, and Azure DevOps.
-Waydev also integrates with Jira, Slack, and Gerrit.
+Waydev is designed to import data from the most popular Git applications, such as GitHub, GitLab, BitBucket, Azure DevOps, AWS Code Commit, and also multiple ticketing systems and CI/CD tools.
 Their focus is evenly distributed across code-level metrics, code review insights, and ticket data.

 Waydev measures code complexity through the Impact metric.
 The Impact takes into consideration data points, such as the amount of code refactoring done, the number of edit locations, the number of files affected, and how the edit compares to historical changes.
 Through the Impact metric, Waydev helps engineering leaders correlate engineering output to business value.